spotify/confidence-sdk-js/api/openfeature-server-provider.api.md

 // Warning: (ae-forgotten-export) The symbol "ConfidenceProviderFactoryOptions" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export function createConfidenceServerProvider({ fetchImplementation, ...options }: ConfidenceProviderFactoryOptions): Provider;
+export function createConfidenceServerProvider(options: ConfidenceProviderFactoryOptions): Provider;

+// @public (undocumented)
+export function createConfidenceServerProvider(confidence: Confidence): Provider;

 // (No @packageDocumentation comment for this package)